 In this section, I’ll share 3 of my favorite privacy-protecting tools.
 I’ll explain how each one improves your security by adding layers of protection that your browser’s Incognito Mode can’t offer on its own.

-The first two of them can be used alongside your favorite browser’s undercover browsing mode to make it more secure, while the third is a secure browsing solution that can be used instead of your browser’s Incognito Mode.
+You can use the first two of them alongside your favorite browser’s undercover browsing mode to make it more secure, while the third is a secure browsing solution that you can use instead of your browser’s Incognito Mode.

 Here are my 3 foolproof methods to keep your online activities truly incognito.

 If you’re a regular visitor to my website, then you know my privacy tool of choice is the Virtual Private Network (VPN).
 A VPN provides the best protection available today for internet users who want to ensure that their online travels go unrecorded.

 A VPN is an excellent addition to any user’s privacy toolkit, but particularly for those users who regularly access Incognito Mode in their favorite browsers.

-A VPN provides an encrypted tunnel for your internet connection, keeping your online travels safe from prying eyes, much like a train or highway tunnel provides for real-world travels.
+A VPN provides an encrypted tunnel for your internet connection, hiding your online travels from prying eyes, much like a train or highway tunnel hides the train or car during real-world travels.